apple/foundationdb/design/LoadBalancing/LoadBalancing.md

 Note:

-* Response could be an exception, e.g. `process_behind` or `request_maybe_delivered`, and will be delivered as `Error` to the caller.
+* The response could be either a reply, or an `Error`, e.g. `process_behind` or `request_maybe_delivered`.

 ### Choose initial candidates

-Two initial candidates will be picked up before the requests start.
+Two initial candidates will be picked before the requests start.
 They will be selected as the first two alternatives for the load balancer.
 If both of them failed, other alternatives are used in a round-robin way.

 #### No `QueueModel`

-If no `QueueModel` is provided, the initial candidates are picked up randomly.
-The first candidate, or the *best* alternative, will always be one of local workers.
+If no `QueueModel` is provided, the initial candidates are picked randomly.
+The first candidate, or the *best* alternative, will be the one that in the same DC, if possible.

 #### With `QueueModel`

 `QueueModel` holds information about each candidate related to future version, latency and penalty.

 * If the storage server is returning a future version error, it is marked as not available until some certain time.
 * Penalty is reported by storage server in each response (see `storageserver.actor.cpp:StorageServer::getPenalty`).
-It is determined by the write queue length and the version lagging.
+It is determined by the write queue length and the durability lagging.

 If `QueueModel` exists, the candidates will be picked base on the penalty.
-Workers with high penalties will be avoided when picking up the first two candidates.
+Workers with high penalties will be avoided when picking the first two candidates.

-### Pick up an alternative
+### Pick an alternative

-As mentioned above, the alternatives are chosen in the round-robin way when the first two candidates failed.

-If all alternatives failed, a flag is set, so if the next request fails with `process_behind`, the caller will receive the `process_behind` error.
+The alternatives are chosen in the round-robin way when the first two candidates failed.
+If all alternatives failed, a flag is set, and if the next request fails with `process_behind`, the caller will receive the `process_behind` error.

 ### Send requests to workers

-Here it is assumed that there is at least one alternative available.
+Here it is assumed that there are at least one alternative available.
+If no alternative is available, the LB will wait.

 ```mermaid
 graph LR